imtiazsakib15/sports-play-events/README.md

 - A user can see our 6 services in the home page.
 By clicking the 'View Details' button he/she can see the details of that service.

 - A user can register in our website using email and password.
+Google sign in option is also available.

 - If a user wants to log out from this website, he/she can do it by clicking on the 'Log Out' button which is in top of this website.